iamshadmirza/BlogsByShad/blogs/node-lesson4/index.md

 ### 4. main

 This field specifies the primary entry point of the module.
-Your package's main module’s exports object will be returned whenever a user require your package by `require("package_name")`
+Your package's main module’s exports object will be returned whenever a user require your package by `require("package-name")`

 ### 5. script